aredn/documentation/arednGettingStarted/node_status.rst

 AREDN |trade| Alert Messages
 ----------------------------

 The AREDN |trade| development team has the ability to post messages which Internet-connected nodes will automatically retrieve once every 12 hours.
-There are two types of messages: QST/broadcast messages intended for all nodes, and directed messages which are only retrieved by individual nodes.
-Messages are displayed on a node's webpages above the node name.
+There are two types of messages: broadcast messages intended for all nodes, and directed messages which are only retrieved by individual nodes.
+Messages are displayed in a yellow banner on a node's webpages above the node name.
 Be aware that there is no guarantee of privacy for these messages, since anyone can view the message repository online.

 .. image:: _images/aam-display.png
    :alt: AAM Display
    :align: center

-Regular mesh nodes without Internet access also have the ability to display *Local Alerts*.
+Mesh nodes without Internet access also have the ability to display *Local Alerts*.
 The process for setting up a local message repository is described in the **Advanced Configuration** section.
 If a node has Internet access as well as local messages, then both types of messages will be displayed in the AREDN |trade| alerts banner as shown in the example above.

 Signal Charts
 -------------